 As well as using technology, your child will also have the opportunity to design, make and critique products and materials developing their own skills as designers and problem solvers.

-As you child grows in their Christian understanding of God, the Church and human person, they will learn about culture, faith and life.
+As your child grows in their Christian understanding of God, the Church, and human person, they will learn about culture, faith, and life.

 Their experience of the rich tapestry of beliefs, values, rituals, and teachings creates an authentic and life-giving experience of the Church.
 School Mass is a shared experience of Eucharist and prayer and the School Assembly is an opportunity for the community to celebrate our faith and our gifts.
 Parish and community involvement is part of the life of the school.

 The Made in the Image of God program will also develop your child's understanding of faith and God in the role of human relationships and sexuality.

 The five Arts subjects in the Australian Curriculum are Dance, Drama, Media Arts, Music, and Visual Arts.